 ESHNR members who have practiced independently in head and neck radiology for five years (at consultant level) can apply to be mentors.
 The mentor’s clinical practice should include head and neck radiology as an interest and involvement in research and teaching is beneficial.
 Previous experience as a mentor is not essential but desirable.
 The normal term for a mentor is three years.
 The mentor is a trusted and empathetic senior adviser who will listen to and talk in confidence to the mentee.
 They will help them develop professionally and personally, potentially “opening doors”, exploring different paths and challenging the way they think.
 Whilst they may teach and educate–this is not the primary role.
 It is a two way process and they may well gain from “reverse mentoring”.

 ESHNR calls for mentors and mentees and will match and introduce them.
 Mentor and mentee should be from different countries to facilitate gaining a bigger picture and exchanging views, where both are supposed to profit.
 We will aim to match specific skills of the mentor with requirements of the mentee.
 The names of mentors will be available on the website, however, we cannot ensure that you are matched with any specific mentor of your choice.
 The process will be managed centrally at ESHNR Office in terms of database and availability of personal information.
 There will be prioritisation of mentees who are deemed to lack local opportunities and support for career development and who are felt to benefit most from the matching process.
 There is no system for changing mentor-mentee matching once this is established.
-If we are not able to match an appropriate mentor/mentee immediately then we will keep your information on file for the full term: up to one year (mentee) and up to three years (mentor) or until we do (whichever is shorter).
+If we are not able to match an appropriate mentor/mentee immediately then we will keep your information on file for the full term.
+Mentors should be expect to be matched to three candidates over the course of their term whilst mentees will expect to be matched to a mentor on one occasion for a period of a year.
 Mentees and mentors may reapply if they are not successfully matched during this term.

 The mentoring process